 After spending our first wet night in Sigiriya, it was still raining the next morning.
-However, our plan was to climb to the top of the famous Lion Rock buddhist monument, and a wet day wasn’t going to stop us doing that.
+However, our plan was to climb to the top of Sri Lanka’s famous Lion Rock Buddhist monument, and a wet day wasn’t going to stop us doing that.

 Before that, we had a look around the grounds of our guesthouse – The Paradise Inn.
 It was all very lush and green, with a clear unobstructed view across to the Lion Rock.
 There were tall teak trees growing in the gardens, and extended areas of rice paddy fields which our host cultivated and his wife used to prepare our meals.

 Lion Rock Buddhist Settlement